GuillaumeGalasso/expert_system/README.md

 - Questions base
 - 0+ forward chaining inference engine

-This project realised in duo for the IA01 course achieved the best score of the propomtion with a grade of 15/20.
+This project realised in duo for the IA01 course achieved a grade of 15/20.

 The documents are in French.